Creating power of attorney documents

 We Can Help You with Your Power of Attorney Forms

-If you want to simplify the process of preparing these forms, or if you have any questions about creating financial and medical directives, the Law Offices of Steven C. Holman are here to help.
+If you want to simplify the process of preparing these forms, or if you have any questions about creating financial and medical directives, the attorneys at Holman Law are here to help.
 We specialize in elder care and estate planning, and we know Texas law.
 Contact Holman Law today and schedule a free consultation.

 Steve presented at Allen's senior center.
 He did a great job of communicating so effectively on a sensitive topic.
 He listened intently to all question and showed a sincere care for each attendee.
 I'm recommending him to all my friends who have estate planning or will needs.